 |School Highlight: The Fuqua School of Business at Duke University has one of the largest healthcare MBA programs in the country.|

-Duke University is a 4-year private school that U.S. News & World Report ranked eighth among national universities in 2015, as well as 13th for its Fuqua School of Business.
-Fuqua's Health Sector Management MBA program is available in daytime, weekend executive, cross-continent and global executive formats.
+Duke University is a 4-year private school that U.S. News & World Report ranked 8th among national universities for 2017, as well as 12th for its Fuqua School of Business.
+Fuqua's Health Sector Management MBA program is available in daytime, weekend executive, cross-continent and global, executive formats.
 Once enrolled, students learn about health policy and law, payers and providers, pharmaceuticals and biotechnology, as well as diagnostics and global health.
-Relatively new programs include a Master of Management in Clinical Informatics program that combines studies in information technology, business and medical topics.
+Relatively new programs include a Master of Management in Clinical Informatics program that combines studies in information technology, business, and medical topics.

 |School Highlight: Facilities at Vanderbilt University's Owen Graduate School of Management include the Financial Markets Research Center and the Vanderbilt Center for Environmental Management Studies.|

-Vanderbilt University ranked 16th among national universities by U.S. News & World Report in 2015.
+Vanderbilt University was ranked 15th among national universities by U.S. News & World Report for 2017.
 Through the Owen Graduate School of Management, students can pursue a Master of Management in Healthcare.
-This 1-year program includes courses in finance and accounting, healthcare industry economics, marketing, operations and leadership.
+This 1-year program includes courses in finance and accounting, healthcare industry economics, marketing, operations, and leadership.
 Students enrolled in the MBA program can also choose a specialization in healthcare.

 Tidewater Community College (TCC) is a 2-year public school that offers a Health Information Management program.
 Required coursework includes topics in record management, computer proficiency, systems analysis, data processing and management, quality assurance, medical terminology, budgeting, and personnel management.
 The program requires 240 internship hours as a graduation prerequisite.

 |School Highlight: The school's annual Business of Healthcare Conference brings together professors, professionals and students to discuss healthcare industry topics.|